DUI Lawyer

 Which court handles Butte County DUI cases?

-DUI cases in Butte County are filed with the Butte County Superior Court, whose main courthouse is in the county seat, Oroville.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Butte County District Attorney's Office.
+DUI cases in Butte County are filed with the Superior Court of Butte County in Oroville, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Butte County District Attorney.

 Ready for your free analysis?